hapax/hapax.github.io/assets/reading.md

 This has some sensible features.
 If $\lambda = 0$, and there is no interaction, then we will never see any change in expected particle number.
+If $\theta = 0$, then $\alpha$ has no imaginary part, and there is no transition; roughly, $\theta$ tells us the asymmetry between the forward and the backward process, required for there to be an overall change in expected particle number.

 #### References